 As we have explained, the jumpthrow bind removes the need for you to try to time releasing the nade at the same height.
 We have now offloaded that responsibility to the game.

 However, this comes at a cost.
 The bind will send two commands to the game server.
-First, it will send a jump command.
-Then a release command.
-These two commands are not done precisely at the same time; there's a small delay between them that you can't control.
+First, it will send a jump command, then a release command.

-This delay is the reason your jumpthrow bind will have different outcomes on 64 tick and 128 tick.
-Because of the tickrate, the commands are interpreted by the game server at slightly different timings.
+Since the server and client communicate less frequently on 64 tick, the server will receive slightly different movement speeds during your jump.
+This is the reason your jumpthrow bind will have different outcomes on 64 tick and 128 tick.
+Because of the tickrate, the release of the grenade will have different speeds on 64 and 128 tick.

 In the video below, you can see that the release happens at slightly different heights on the two tickrates.

 Using the jumpthrow bind will give you the same result every time, if your playing on the same tickrate.
-So if you play on both matchmaking and FACEIT as a example.
-You are going to need to learn the same nade for both tickrates, if it uses a jumpthrow bind.
+If you play on both matchmaking and FACEIT, you are going to need to learn the same nade for both tickrates, if it uses a jumpthrow bind.

 Bonus: Variations of the jump throw bind